cwchentw/mktext/README.md

 Make functions are a small sets of LISPy functions that are greek to many programmers from C family languages.
 Hence, we wrote `mktext` to show how to (improperly) use those functions.

 `make` itself is unable to handle command-line arguments and several other features seen in `mktext`.
 To handle those issues, we embedded a Makefile in a shell script so that we can manage those issues with a `sh` compatible shell.
-We limit ourself in the features provided by `make` when possble; otherwise, we use the system shell.
+We limit ourself in the features provided by `make` when possble; otherwise, we use the features available in the system shell.

 To make a more useful alternative, consider to port it in Perl or some other modern scripting language.